Technology Tales

 Pentax K10D

 Update: I have since perused the current issue of Amateur Photographer and seen that Paint Shop Pro suffered from performance issues on computers that worked fine with Photoshop.
-Otherwise, it compared well with Adobe’s offerings even if the interface wasn’t seen to be as slick.
-Epson’s V350 was well received though it was apparent that spending more got you a better scanner but that’s always the way with these things.
+Otherwise, it compared well with Adobe's offerings, even if the interface wasn't seen to be as slick.
+Epson's V350 was well received, though it was apparent that spending more got you a better scanner; that's always the way with these things.